v-nleaver/Hololens/hololens/hololens-troubleshooting.md

 > Follow these [instructions to update your OneDrive app.](holographic-store-apps.md#update-apps) You can check which version of OneDrive you have by using the Microsoft Store app, then select the "See more" button represented by the **...** then select **Downloads and updates**.
 >

-If you use OneDrive For Business using your Microsoft Entra account, you may have encountered an error when signing into your inbox OneDrive app.
+If you use OneDrive For Business using your Microsoft Entra account, you may encounter an error when signing into your inbox OneDrive app.
 Not being able to sign into the OneDrive app doesn’t affect automatic uploads of images and videos captured by the Camera app.
 Your files can still be saved and accessed from the OneDrive for Business cloud storage.

 ### Workarounds

 Prerequisite: Customers can use Microsoft Edge and device OS is update to a Windows Holographic, 21H1 build or newer.

-If you're experiencing this issue, try one of the following:
+If you're experiencing this issue, try one of the following suggestions:

 - Users can directly access OneDrive For Business from Microsoft Edge, and interact with their files the website from their browser.
 - Users can install the OneDrive PWA app to HoloLens by downloading it from Microsoft Edge.
-This will allow users to view and manage files on the device again.
+This app allows users to view and manage files on the device again.
 Read and follow these [instructions for installing the OneDrive PWA app on your HoloLens.](holographic-store-apps.md#install-microsoft-onedrive-pwa-app)

 [Back to list](#list)